Munachi96/Economic-variable-Correlation-and-Productivity-Model/README.md

 This report provides a comparative analysis of three key economic indicators: M1 Money Supply, Stock Market Performance, and Inflation Rate for the USA and Nigeria.
 The data spans several years and is visualized to understand the trends and draw insights.

 ## Methodology
-Data was sourced from reliable platforms and analyzed in Python.
+Data was sourced from reliable platforms  (CBN, FRED, yahoo fin, ngxgroup.com) and analyzed in Python.
 We used correlation analysis and visualizations to explore relationships between these indicators in both countries.

 ## Key Findings
 USA: